jpascal/active_permission/README.md

 # ActivePermission

-This gem allow you load and authorize resource in Ruby on Rails inside controllers or views using Ability class with described permissions of user.
+This gem allow you load and authorize resource in Ruby on Rails inside controllers or views using rules with described permissions of user.

 ## Installation